metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 all users or both, however allowing all interfaces or users should be only a temporary measure.

-INFO: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all if this resolves the problem.
+INFO: In addition to interfaces shown in GPO there are some hidden network interfaces, until I figure out how to make rules based on those allow them all if this resolves the problem.\
+To troubleshoot hidden adapters see [ProblematicTraffic.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ProblematicTraffic.md)

 ## I got an error "Network path not found"